arran-standish/cdr-training-reference/instructions/day1-part-1.md

 ## Starting off
 Before you can do anything you need to get the instant openhie binary.
 I provided a script similar to the one in platform that will download the linux based one and update its access modifier to mark it as an executable.

-> Instruction aid: they can go directly to the release page in github and manually download the file they need https://github.com/openhie/instant-v2/releases they'll just need to manually run chmod + x file to make it executalbe.
+> Instruction aid: they can go directly to the release page in github and manually download the file they need https://github.com/openhie/instant-v2/releases they'll just need to manually run chmod +x file to make it executable.

 ## 1 - Bootstrap the project